frontenddogma/web-development-glossary/manuscript/n.md

 : → WorldWideWeb

 NGINX
 : A web server which can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
 NGINX was first released in 2004 by Igor Sysoev.
-As of August 2019, Netcraft estimated Nginx to serve 32% of all active websites ranked, ranking it first just above Apache at 29%.&nbsp;[†](#w-nginx) ℹ︎&nbsp;[nginx.com](https://www.nginx.com/)
+As of August 2019, Netcraft estimated NGINX to serve 32% of all active websites ranked, ranking it first just above Apache at 29%.&nbsp;[†](#w-nginx) ℹ︎&nbsp;[nginx.com](https://www.nginx.com/)

 Night Mode
 : → Dark Mode